 Preparing for the Procedure

-Patients who have scheduled a blepharoplasty to get rid of their droopy eyelids should adhere to certain pre-procedure instructions.
+Patients who have scheduled a blepharoplasty to get rid of their droopy eyelids and remove excess fat under the eyes should adhere to certain pre-procedure instructions.
 If they smoke, they will need to quit several weeks before their surgery and continue to abstain for several weeks afterward as smoking can interfere with recovery and increase the risk of complications.

 Patients should also stop taking any medications or supplements that may lead to increased bleeding at least one or two weeks before their procedure.
 Some examples of these medications are pain relievers like ibuprofen, aspirin, and prescription drugs like warfarin.